- Academic Philosophy

 This course reviews how simple and stereotyped actions may be built into complex behaviors and even into apparently sophisticated group interactions.
 Emphasis is placed on contemporary understanding of Darwinian selection, ethology, behavioral ecology and sociobiology.
 There are two classes a week.
 Extensive readings are chosen from a text and articles from scientific and popular periodicals.
 Evaluations are based on participation in discussions and several quizzes.
 Level: Intermediate/Advanced.
 Requires a previous intermediate-level course in species zoology, and signature of the instructor.
 Offered every other year.
 Class limit: 15.
 Lab fee $10. *ES*

 Level: Intermediate.
 Prerequisites: Biology I and II or equivalent.
 Offered every other winter.
 Class limit: 15.
-Lab fee: $25. *ES*
+Lab fee: $25.
+Meets the following degree requirements: ES

 MD042Humans in Place: Natural/Cultural History of Maine's Islands